 Astor Boozer, returned to Washington, DC after serving as the State Conservationist of New York from 2009 to 2012.
 Upon returning he took on the position of Regional Conservationist for the West Region.
 Learn more.

-Ann English is the Acting Regional Conservationist for the Northeast.
-In this role she oversees NRCS conservation programs and activities for the 14 Northeast states.
-Learn more.
+Tony Kramer is the Acting Regional Conservationist for the Northeast.
+In this role he oversees NRCS conservation programs and activities for the 14 Northeast states.

-Juan Hernandez is the Acting Regional Conservationist for the Central Region.
+Kevin Wickey is the Regional Conservationist for the Central Region.
 In this role he oversees conservation programs and activities for the 12 Central states.
-Learn more.

 James E. Tillman Sr., Regional Conservationist (Southeast) (Alabama, Arkansas, Caribbean Area, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia)